About Emergency Preparedness

 Your local health department is better-prepared than ever to respond to all types of public health emergencies.
 The department takes the lead in responding to outbreaks of communicable diseases like the flu, and may also be called upon to address the public health consequences of natural or man-made disasters (including terrorist attacks).

-Buffalo Trace District Health Department has a preparedness coordinator responsible for developing, exercising and updating the Buffalo Trace District Health Department’s emergency plans.
+Buffalo Trace District Health Department has a preparedness team responsible for developing, exercising and updating the Buffalo Trace District Health Department’s emergency plans.

 The federal government has increased preparedness for public health disasters as well.
 Medical supplies are stored at key locations throughout the country and can be deployed in just a few hours.
 Disaster medical teams can be dispatched, and disease surveillance has been improved.

 Since 2001, Kentucky’s Department for Public Health (DPH) has received federal funds through the Centers for Disease Control and Prevention (CDC) for public health emergency preparedness and planning.
 DPH collaborates with local health departments, emergency management, hospitals and other organizations to increase preparedness levels in the Commonwealth.

 The preparedness staff periodically schedules public education opportunities.
 Check local media or call the District Office for dates and locations.

 No matter what kind of emergency may occur, all Kentucky residents need to take steps to prepare themselves and their families for emergencies

 Ask yourself: If water, gas, electricity and phone service were cut off today (recall recent ice storms and tornadoes) – am I ready to respond?

 Familiarize yourself and your family with the emergency plans of the areas in which you live and work – and with your children’s school emergency procedures.
 Have a plan if you are forced to evacuate your residence, as well as if you are confined to stay inside it.
 Know the closest hospitals and determine how you and your family members will get home if area transportation systems or routes are shut down.